-You can imagine this concept like a lottery pool.
+You can imagine this concept as a lottery pool.
 Your odds of winning a lottery are low.
-If you join with other miners, then your chances of winning increase but your share of the winners decreases.
+If you join with other miners, then your chances of winning increase but your share of the winner’s decreases.

 Note: If you join a pool mining group, you may have to pay a pool mining fee.

 The other primary type of mining is referred to as solo mining.

 As opposed to pool mining, solo mining does not force the miner to rely on other people to do the work.
 According to some sources, solo mining and pooled mining yield similar results.
 However, you will notice that with some coins, as you will soon see with Zcash, newer technology has made solo mining almost obsolete.

 In the past, solo mining was profitable for mining Zcash.
 However, the network hash rate is very high now.
 This factor is swaying some people away from solo mining.
 The network hash rate can be thought of as a way to measure processing power within the Bitcoin (or Zcash) network.
 Since the network hash rate is high, it requires a lot of electricity and expensive hardware.
 I recommend starting with a mining pool instead.

 Regardless of whether you mine in a pool or you choose to go with solo mining, you will be rewarded for successfully mining a block.
 This is known as the Block Reward.
 Read more about block rewards below.